wikimedia/analytics-limn-mobile-data/README.md

 - Run `generate.py mobile` to generate required metadata *and* data (run `generate.py -h` for details)
 - Deploy to limn!
 (Ask analytics to get you access)

+## Testing using local data

+By default the instance you run will show graphs using production data.
+To generate the data for your local instance you need to make the analytics databases available to your local machine.
+If you have access to stat1, you can do that by running:

+    $ scripts/ssh

+in a separate terminal window and leaving it open.

+Then, you should create a file called `scripts/my.cnf.research` with the following content:

+    [client]
+    user=[analytics DB user]
+    password=[analytics DB password]

+Now, you should be able to run `generate.py` with config overrides:

+    $ python generate.py -c scripts/config.yaml mobile

+When all the data is generated you still need to do one more thing to let Limn know that it should use the local data.
+The hacky solution is to replace all the data URLs temporarily.
+You can do it by running:

+    $ scripts/localurl

+Now, you should be able to do:

+    $ cd ~/limn
+    $ npm start

+and see your local instance data at `http://localhost:8081`.
+You have to remember to replace all the local URLs to remote URLs before pushing your changes though by running:

+    $ scripts/remoteurl